rjspencer/docs/api.md

 # Actions

 These endpoints encompass the actions that can be taken on an object.
 For example, to like a blog post, use the endpoint `blog/like.json`, and pass the `id` of the blog you wish to like.
+Everything in the actions section should be POSTed.

 ## /like.json